 \section{\sc Deligne conjecture for essentially small abelian monoidal categories}

-Here we prove Deligne conjecture for 1-monoidal categories in the case when the abelian category $\mathscr{A}$ is essentially small, and has enough projective objects.
-The assumption that $\mathscr{A}$ is essentially small is too strong and is not necessary, however, we decided to treat this case firstly to make the paper more readable.
-In this case we have not any set-theoretical troubles in definition of the dg quotient, and this case illustrates the essential points of the construction.
-We hope to consider the general case, when the triangulated category $H^0\mathscr{A}^\dg$ is generated by a {\it set} of perfect objects, in our next papers.
+Here we prove the Deligne conjecture for 1-monoidal categories in the case when the abelian category $\mathscr{A}$ is essentially small.
+The case of the $n$-fold monoidal abelian categories is treated in Section \ref{deln}.
+The assumption that $\mathscr{A}$ is essentially small is not really necessary and can be weaken.
+We decided to treat this case firstly to make a more clear exposition of the main ideas.
+In this case we have not any set-theoretical troubles in use of the dg quotient, what has many technical advantages.
+The general case, when the triangulated category $H^0\mathscr{A}^\dg$ is generated by a {\it set} of perfect objects, will be considered in our subsequent papers.

-The case when $\mathscr{A}$ is essentially small covers the case of $\mathcal{U}$-generated $C$-modules, where $C$ is an algebra whose underlying set is a $\mathscr{U}$-set.
+The case when $\mathscr{A}$ is essentially small covers the case of $\mathscr{U}$-generated $C$-modules, where $C$ is an algebra whose underlying set is a $\mathscr{U}$-set, for a universe $\mathscr{U}$.
 In particular, it covers the ``classical'' example of the category of $A$-bimodules, as well as the category of left modules over a bialgebra $B$.
-The case when $\mathscr{A}$ is essentially small covers many other examples of algebraic origin.
+It covers many other examples of algebraic origin.